pkb/obsidian-extensions-list/plugins/backlink-cache.md

 This plugin the most likely will be useful for other plugin developers that deal with the backlinks.

 Its idea came from the [forum](https://forum.obsidian.md/t/store-backlinks-in-metadatacache/67000).

+Also the plugin includes canvas into the backlinks for the referenced files.
+This includes the `app.metadataCache.getBacklinksForFile` function and the `Backlinks Pane`.

 ## Usage